kgston/stencil.JS/README.md

 Global data objects
 --------------
-By default, a child stencil will not have access to its parents dataset and while a parent has access to its child's dataset, retrival from an array is currently not supported.
+By default, a child stencil will not have access to its parents dataset and while a parent has access to its child dataset, retrival from an array is currently not supported.
 However there may be cases where you have data that needs access by parent and child stencils.
 For such cases you can utilized the reserved global key to store objects that  needs to be propogated to all stencils.
 For example,
     {{global.foo}}
 Where
     var JSON = {global: {foo: "accessableByAllStencils"}, bar: "accessableOnlyByParticularStencil"}